optimizacija/neovim-config/README.md

 Don't want to wait?

 You don't have to.
-If you're looking for an already rich nvim IDE-like environment be sure to checkout this awesome project [LunarVim](https://github.com/ChristianChiarulli/LunarVim).
+If you're looking for an already rich nvim IDE-like experience be sure to checkout this awesome project [LunarVim](https://github.com/ChristianChiarulli/LunarVim).

 -----